ampproject/amphtml/contributing/contributing-code.md

 **Keep in mind that performing a cherry-pick requires a significant amount of work from you and the on-duty engineer** and they can take a long time to process.

-- In general only fixes for [P0 issues](https://github.com/ampproject/amphtml/blob/master/contributing/issue-priorities.md) (causing "an outage or a critical production issue") may be cherry-picked.
+- In general only fixes for [P0 issues](https://github.com/ampproject/amphtml/blob/master/contributing/issue-priorities.md) may be cherry-picked.
 P0 issues are those that:
   - cause privacy or security issues
   - cause user data loss
   - break existing AMP web pages in a significant way
+  - cause an outage or critical production issue
   - or would otherwise cause a significant harm to AMP's reputation if left unresolved
 - Regressions found in the **experimental**/**beta** releases that are not P0 _may_ be approved if they can be resolved with a rollback.
 Fixes other than rollbacks--no matter how simple they may seem--will not be approved because these have the potential to cause cascading problems and delay the release promotion of **beta** to **stable** for everyone.